dfinke/PSAI/README.md

 Install-Module -Name PSAI
 ```

 After installing the module, you can start working with it by getting your [OpenAI API key](#openai-api-key) or [Azure OpenAI secrets](#azure-openai).
 Or both.

+You can now use the `Start-Conversation` alias to quickly begin a chat session.

 ## OpenAI API KEY